boboflofo/exchangerate/README.md

 * npm Webpack

 ## Description
-Website that asks users for age and uses that age to convert it to different years based on the solar years of other planets.
-This website also asks the user for future and previous birth years to convert the time difference in years based on other planets.
+Website that asks users for amount in a specified currency and converts that amount to that specified currency

 ## Setup/Installation Requirements